Conus trailli (Hutton, 1873)

 Tate, 1890

-Conus trailli (Hutton) replaced by Conus huttoni
+The name Conus trailli (Hutton) is replaced by Conus huttoni

 Conus trailli Hutton was preoccupied by "C. Traillii Adams"